 You must meet certain academic requirements to maintain eligibility for federal and state grants, work-study, loans and scholarships.

 Federal regulations impact your eligibility receive financial aid (federal and state) for repeated coursework.
-This policy applies to Undergraduate Students only.
+This policy applies to all students.

 Students pursuing their second undergraduate degree are awarded based on federal requirements.
 Second degree students are not Pell Grant eligible and must be offered undergrad loan types and amounts.
 This policy applies to Undergraduate Students only.

 Students, who receive any form of financial aid, have terms and conditions to which they must adhere to.
 Students must be in a degree seeking program to be eligible to receive federal aid.